Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 ![](../assets/2017-09-30-thrice-part-1_files/unnamed-chunk-15-1.png)

-Let's try plotting in minutes as well by dividing the lenghtS (in seconds) by 60, it won't be a perfect conversion as it's not sexagesimal (base-60) but it's good enough for our purposes.
+Let's try plotting in minutes as well by dividing the `lenghtS` (length in seconds) by 60, it won't be a perfect conversion as it's not sexagesimal (base-60) but it's good enough for our purposes.
 Also, the `period` variable type that we created doesn't seem to work with ggplot as far as I know, which is why you have to convert it to `numeric` in `ggplot()`.

 ``` r
 df %>% ggplot(aes(x = as.numeric(lengthS)/60)) +